 I have been unable to source the ‘Angel Flakes’ from regular shops or supermarkets.
 However, it is readily available to buy online, from Amazon.
 Desiccated coconut is a real no no for me.
 In fact, I find it much sweeter than the coconut used here.
 Of course, if you like the flavour, then feel free to substitute it in this recipe.
 Likewise, if you can get hold of freshly grated coconut, that also can be used.

-These cupcakes are a perfect bake for over the festive season.
-Why not bake up a batch and share them with your work colleagues or friends?
+These cupcakes are a delicious bake for over the festive season.
+So, why not bake up a batch and share them with your work colleagues or friends?
 I have yet to meet anyone who doesn’t enjoy a delicious, homemade cupcake.
-Christmas is the season for sharing, wouldn’t it be wonderful if we could extend that season throughout the whole year?
+And, as Christmas is the season for sharing, wouldn’t it be wonderful if we could extend that season throughout the whole year?